kursjan/petitparser2/docs/optimizations.md

 # Optimizations Overview
+When running the ```testStructuredDocument```, you might have noticed that the performance is not good.

 {% include note.html content="
 The ```WebGrammar``` you see in the Pharo image already contains optimized version of the ```element``` rule.